cisagov/ScubaGear/docs/configuration/parameters.md

 Invoke-SCuBA -Version
 ```

-## DebugScuba
+## Transcript

-**DebugScuba** enables detailed debug logging and function tracing for troubleshooting ScubaGear execution.
-When enabled, ScubaGear creates a `DebugLogs` subfolder within the output directory containing detailed log files and a PowerShell transcript.
+**Transcript** enables PowerShell transcript logging to capture all console output in addition to the debug logs that are always created.
+Debug logs are automatically generated for every ScubaGear run; the `-Transcript` parameter adds a transcript file for complete console capture.

 | Parameter   | Value  |
 |-------------|--------|